1950s Brass Gooseneck Desk Lamp

 Manufacturer: To be appraised.

-Other versions: This 1950s brass gooseneck desk lamp was made in several colours.
+Other versions: This 1950s brass gooseneck desk lamp exists in several colours.
 Also produced with several different bases, amongst marble ones and other round metal.
-Also a rectangular and square base was made.
+Also a rectangular and square base exists.
 Often with a brass gooseneck, also made with a brass rod.
 Chrome versions were also produced.
-A complete gold coloured lamp was also made.
+A complete gold coloured lamp also exists.

 A typical 1950s model and colour.
 Often attributed to Stilux from Milan, but it is probably not.
 Most lamps from Stilux are labelled.